Legit-Labs/legitify/docs/github/organization/organization_webhook_no_secret.md

 ---
 layout: default
-title: Webhook Configured Without A Secret
+title: Webhooks Should Be Configured With A Secret
 parent: Organization Policies
 grand_parent: GitHub Policies
 ---

-## Webhook Configured Without A Secret
+## Webhooks Should Be Configured With A Secret
 policy name: organization_webhook_no_secret

 severity: LOW

 ### Description
-Webhooks are not configured with an authenticated token to validate the origin of the request and could make your software vulnerable.
+Webhooks are not configured with a shared secret to validate the origin and content of the request.
+This could allow your webhook to be triggered by any bad actor with the URL.

 ### Threat Example(s)
 Not using a webhook secret makes the service receiving the webhook unable to determine the authenticity of the request.